Budget

 [city budget] – [all non-property tax revenues] = [city levy]

 During the budget process, City Council members and staff determine what services and programs to maintain, change, add or drop in the coming year.
-The core budget process begins in May and ends of December each year:
+The core budget process begins in May and ends in December each year:

 • May – Budget estimates are compiled and budget worksheets are distributed to Department Directors.